timsun28/DataSciencePort/README.md

 So we had to convert these strings into vectors that could be used by our models.
 With most of these models we have tried different feature sets.
 The following feature sets were used for testing the performance of a model.
-Creation of these feature sets is explained in further detail at Data Preperation.
+Creation of these feature sets is explained in further detail at Data Preparation.

 - Count Vectors
 - TF-IDF Vectors